 Now you can see why this patio makes the perfect spot to kick back, relax and sip on a delicious libation like this Simple Strawberry Sangria cocktail.
 Be sure to check out the recipe located in our Recipe Box.
 I promise you they are so refreshing and delicious especially this time of year.

 This is the final stop on our ground level outdoor living area and it contains one of my favorite pieces.
 This custom made Dodge Ram bench, was purchased for my husband to commemorate the old red Dodge Ram he drove in high school.
-An amazing guy named TJ Parten of Parten’s Project custom made this one of kind tailgate bench for us.
+It is custom made this one of kind tailgate bench for us.
 I tell you, it is perfection.
 It has a super deep seat to curl up on, it fits perfectly in this space between our columns, and it makes my hubby smile when he looks at it.You may also notice I tend to have a love for collecting vintage items and here is another one of my finds a old pot belly stove.
 While it not longer works I still love to use it hold potted plants of flowers on my screened porches.
-I loving named her Black Betty, so if you hear me refer to Black Betty this is the gal.
-I am not sure why I have the desire to name everything but I do, I once had a fern I named Hubert… I don’t know it is just my thing.
+I am loving the name Black Betty, so if you hear me refer to Black Betty it is this gal.
+I am not sure why I have the desire to name everything, but I do, I once had a fern that I named Hubert, I don’t know why, but I did and it is just my thing.

-Now remember I said outdoor living space was high on our priority list so here is the first of two screened in porches.
-This porch is located off the main floor by way of the JENRON office.
-We are still developing this area but so far we have painted the ceiling haint blue, added edison bulb lighting and a huge oscillating fan.
+Now remember I said outdoor living spaces were very high on our priority list when building, so here is the first of our two screened porches.
+This porch is located off the main floor by way of the JENRON DESIGN offices.
+We are still developing this area, but so far we have painted the ceiling haint blue, stained the beams, added edison bulb string lighting and a huge oscillating fan.
 We also made this fun window box using an actual old antique window.
 We also found that fun wood carved pitch fork on an antiquing trip with friends at The Screen Door in Asheville, NC .
 Which is one of my favorite antique stores on the planet.Our second screen porch is located on the second floor, directly off the Master Suite.
 This particular porch was featured in 2017 Spring One Room Challenge, hosted by House Beautiful and Calling It Home.
-We created a Southern Style Sleeping Porch (link to post) for the full timeline for this 6 week project.
+We created a Southern Style Sleeping Porch , here is the link to post for the full timeline for this 6 week project.
 By far the Southern Style Sleeping Porch is one of my favorite areas to spend time.
 I get asked all the time “do you sleep out there?” and the answer is yes we do.
-On pretty nights when there is a breeze, we grab a glass of vino, and sit out there.
+On pretty nights when there is a breeze, we grab an adult beverage, and sit out there.
 We listen to crickets, katydids, and tree frogs.
 We watch the fireflies in the moonlight.
 Looking for shooting stars, all the while realizing we have a very blessed and amazing life.
 I hope you guys enjoyed to the outdoor tour of my home.
 All items in this post can be found under SHOP MY STYLE.
 Here is the complete list of all GREAT OUTDOOR LIVING: Summer Edition participants, and their links: